YassineYousfi/yassineyousfi.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a PhD candidate at Binghamton University (NY).
-My research focus is on Machine Learning and Deep Learning and their applications in digital media security such as Steganography/Steganalysis or Watermarking.
+I am passionate about machine intelligence.
+I hold a PhD in Electrical and Computer Engineering from Binghamton University (NY) where I researched digital media security topics such as Steganography/Steganalysis or Watermarking using state-of-the-art Deep Learning and Machine Learning.
 I also hold a MSc in Computer Science/Machine Learning from École Centrale de Lille (France).